Zapier vs Make.com 2026: Which Saves More Time for Bloggers & Creators?

 Zapier has the bigger app ecosystem.

-Zapierβs official site currently promotes automation across 9,000+ apps and app connections.
+Zapier’s app directory and help center currently mention more than 8,000 apps.
 That is a major strength.
-If you use a smaller tool, there is a better chance Zapier already supports it.
+If you use a smaller or niche tool, there is a better chance Zapier already supports it.

 Make.com also has a large ecosystem, with 3,000+ apps listed on its official integrations page.
 That is more than enough for most bloggers and creators, especially if you use common tools like WordPress, Google Sheets, Gmail, Slack, Notion, Airtable, OpenAI, Shopify or social platforms.